What is the key to a great snorkeling experience?

 With Scratch Resistant tempered glass lenses that resist scratching from grains of sand, unlike plastic.
 Impact-resistant and won’t shatter under pressure.

-Easy Breathing food-grade hypoallergenic mouthpiece is flexible and comfortable, while the one-way purge valve lets you clear the tube of any residual water with one easy exhale.
+Easy Breathing food-grade hypoallergenic mouthpiece is flexible and comfortable, while the one-way purge valve lets you clear the tube of any residual water with one easy exhale which is just what you need from a good purge valve.

 Short, rigid blade that’s great for kids and boosts kicking power.
 This unique design forces water backward, helping you move through the water quickly without bulky fins that get in the way.